TensorFlow Lite Micro: Embedded Machine Learning on TinyML Systems: System Evaluation

 \section{System Evaluation}

-TF Micro has undergone testing and it has been deployed extensively with many processors based on the Arm Cortex-M architecture \cite{armcortexm}.
+TFLM has undergone testing and it has been deployed extensively with many processors based on the Arm Cortex-M architecture \cite{armcortexm}.
 It has been ported to other architectures including ESP32 \cite{esp32} and many digital signal processors (DSPs).
 The framework is also available as an Arduino library.
 It can generate projects for environments such as Mbed~\cite{arm-mbed} as well.
-In this section, we use two representative platforms to assess and quantify TF Micro’s computational and memory overheads.
+In this section, we use two representative platforms to assess and quantify TFLM’s computational and memory overheads.